-- Three winners are selected and announced at an online Awards Ceremony that is held in December
+- Four winners are selected and announced at an online Awards Ceremony that is held in December

 and May.
 Excerpts from the Team Introduction and Project Presentation videos for the winning teams are shown during this online conference.

-- Cash prizes will include: First Place - $1500, Second Place - $1000, and Third Place - $500.
+- Cash prizes will include: First Place - $1500, Second Place - $1000, Third Place - $500, and Fourth Place - $250.
 Honorable mentions and other non-cash awards may also be presented.
 All cash awards are divided equally among the participating team members.
 In addition to the cash awards, winners receive personal, faculty, and school award certificates and are announced on the Simio website, newsletter, and by other means.
 Students have the option of including their contact information to encourage networking and job offers.

 - Simio LLC has the rights to show and display submitted work.
 The winning presentations are posted on the Simio website for general viewing.